krevan-dev/krevan-dev/README.md

 - I am a Hockey fan.
 San Jose Sharks & Idaho Steelheads
 - I am huge video game fan.
 I love exploring new worlds, and sometimes that is with other people.
 - I love gaming LAN parties and conventions.
+- I've contributed to some different open-source repositories for games like World of Warcraft and Rust.

 ## My favorite things:
 - Hobbies: Spending time with my wife and kiddo while we go camping, play games, spend the day at the water park, or just chill.